Bayes’ Theorem

 where and .

-The multinomial coefficient measures the number of ways to partition items into sets with sizes , respectively.
+The multinomial coefficient measures the number of ways to partition items into subsets with sizes , respectively.

-Notice that so we already defined these values with binomial coefficients.
-But with , we have new values.
+Notice that , so we have already defined these values (i.e. with ) when we defined binomial coefficients.
+But when , the formula gives new values.
 They correspond to the coefficients in multinomial expansions.
-For example gives coefficients for .
+For example, gives the coefficients for .

 Link to original